Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Moisturisers can make it easier for other topical treatments to penetrate the skin.
 But you should avoid using Aquadrate cream and other topical treatments at the same time.
 Moisturisers can dilute other topical treatments, lowering their effectiveness.

-Allow half an hour to elapse between applying Aquadrate cream and other topical treatments.
+Allow half an hour to elapse between applying Aquadrate cream and using other topical treatments.